History of Saint John, New Brunswick: Post-Canadian Confederation (1867–present)

 Leadership was in the hands of merchants, financiers, railroad men and ship builders, who envisioned a great economic centre.
 The city serviced a large rural hinterland in New Brunswick and Nova Scotia, with some 300,000 people.
 In the 1851–71 era, the business of the city flourished, while the rural hinterland remained stagnant.

 The main industry was shipbuilding – it was a major player on the world stage; the industry finally shut down in 2002.
 Much of the city's shipbuilding industry was concentrated on the mudflats of Courtney Bay on east side.
 One local shipyard built the sailing ship Marco Polo, and it was at about this time that the city became home to the world's fourth-largest accumulation of vessels.
 Due to its location for railways and servicing the triangle trade between British North America, the Caribbean, and Britain, the city was poised to be one of Canada's leading urban centres.

 Long before the Royal Military College of Canada was established in 1876, there were proposals for military colleges in Canada.
 After Confederation, a military school was opened in Saint John to conduct officer training for cavalry, infantry and artillery from December to May.
 Although the British Garrisons initially operated the school at Saint John, Canadian militia staff replaced the British regulars who were recalled from overseas station in 1870–1.

 A disastrous fire on June 20, 1877 destroyed a large portion of the central business district.
 It was the 16th recorded fire in the city and the worst ever.
 Starting in a warehouse it burned out of control for nine hours.
-The fire destroyed two-fifths of the city and left 20,000 homeless.
+The fire destroyed two-fifths of the city and left 13,000 homeless.
 Food, tents, clothing, and donations of money came from all over Canada, the United States, and Britain.
+Saint John started rebuilding, with its community switching from building with wood to instead building with brick and stone.